Aliases for DDX17 Gene

 GeneCards Summary for DDX17 Gene

 DDX17 (DEAD-Box Helicase 17) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is MIR5047.
+Diseases associated with DDX17 include Rift Valley Fever.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and GPCR Pathway.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is DDX5.